 On a mailing list I was on someone asked if “this crisis going to increase Government role in society?
 That would be a terrible outcome!”
 That was back in April.
 My reply was the following.
 I am posting it here, for the record.
 It’s been four months since I wrote that, and unfortunately the government response has been as I had feared.
 [Begin quote]:

-In a world of certainty, this much is as certain as it gets: the government will use this pandemic to grab even more power, push even more centralization of authority and greater political control over the productive capacity of the economy.
+In a world of uncertainty, this much is as certain as it gets: the government will use this pandemic to grab even more power, push even more centralization of authority and greater political control over the productive capacity of the economy.
 This will further impoverish the people, and push the nation further along the road to serfdom.
 The babus and politicians are thrilled at the opportunity to increase their permit-quota-control-permission rule.
 They are salivating at the treasure they will extract without any concern for the blood they will inevitably extract out of an already impoverished people.
 Continue reading “Pandemic and Power Grab”

 The internet is incredible in every sense of that word, defined variously as “so implausible as to elicit disbelief; not credible; astonishing, extraordinary; surpassing the possibility of belief as to what is possible; unimaginable; inconceivable; too extraordinary and improbable to admit of belief; marvelous; fabulous; amazing; awe-inspiring; profoundly affecting” etc.